The Scots PGC College Chapel

 [Photograph: John Oxley Library, State Library of Queensland]

 The organ was originally a single-manual mechanical-action instrument of seven speaking stops built by B.B.
 Whitehouse & Co. of Brisbane.
-It was described in December 1908 as being under construction for the Methodist Church in Warwick,4 and was presumably completed in 1909.
+It was described in December 1908 as being under construction for the Methodist Church in Warwick,4 and was opened in June 1909:

 The specification was as follows: